AM311/Cybersecurity_Report/home.md

 	 `msfvenom` is a payload generator and encoder, through which we build a `.exe` file (the actual exploit), executable on all Windows devices.
 Its payload will spawn a reverse shell client, which will connect to the reverse shell server listening on the Kali machine (`10.0.2.15`) on the default TCP port (`4444`).

-	The output that we get is the file `WorkShiftsManager.exe` that we will find on the Kali's desktop: its name is deliberately misleading, since we want not to raise any suspicion.
+	The output that we get is the file `WorkShiftsManager.exe`: its name is deliberately misleading, since we want not to raise any suspicion.

 	We now need to **inject** the exploit into the computers of the organization.
-	For doing so, we can rely on the remote desktop connection that we opened: we copy the executable file into the `share` folder and then, from the server's remote desktop, we copy the file into the network shared folder.
+	For doing so, we can rely on the remote desktop connection that we opened: we copy the executable file into the `share` folder and then, from the server's remote desktop, we move it into the network shared folder.
 	Doing so, all the account of the organization will be able to see (and execute) that file.

  7. **Run the reverse shell server:**